Learning & Development | June 26, 2018

 Microlearning is all the rage in corporate learning.
 Learn how to avoid the five most common microlearning mistakes in this blog post.

+Take EBSCO’s six-question assessment to see if your company is ready to implement a microlearning approach to corporate learning.
 If you’re a corporate learning professional, then chances are you’ve heard about microlearning.
 The idea of microlearning is to create lessons that feature small, digestible chunks of information that can be completed by employees in only a few minutes a day.
 When done correctly, it is an efficient, effective and cost-effective way to encourage professional development and continual learning.
 However, there are mistakes that even the savviest organizations can make when trying to adopt this practice.

 A very common microlearning mistake is believing you can simply take existing lessons, such as videos or articles, and make them shorter or split them into multiple parts.
 Although it may be appealing to utilize the content you’ve already created, it’s important that microlearning content is specifically designed to be consumed in only a few minutes.

 A key factor of microlearning is to provide content that is self-contained — an employee must be able to complete a single microlearning module without the need to follow up with another lesson.
 Each lesson must focus on only one or two concepts to be effective.
 When traditional courses are simply shortened or split into multiple parts, they often end up missing key information or require the employee to complete more courses on the same topic.